-If anyone asks me what my favorite focal length is, without hesitation I would say the 35mm in full frame terms, or in this case the Fujinon XF 23mm f/1.4 R.
+If anyone asks me what my favorite focal length is, without hesitation I would say the 35mm in full-frame terms, or in this case the Fujifilm XF 23mm f/1.4 R.

 I have been using this lens both professionally and personally since 2015 and am convinced it is the most versatile focal length available to photographers today.

-With it’s 63.4 deg angle of view the Fujinon 23mm f/1.4 is wide enough to shoot landscapes, is a beautiful portrait lens, and for all you street photographers who pound the footpath all day looking for opportunities, at 300g you won’t be weighed down by this compact and unobtrusive gem.
+With its 63.4 deg angle of view, the Fujiflm 23mm f/1.4 is wide enough to shoot landscapes, is a beautiful portrait lens, and for all you street photographers who pound the footpath all day looking for opportunities, at 300g you won’t be weighed down by this compact and unobtrusive gem.

 It’s from the portrait perspective though that makes the 23mm so appealing to me.